WikiHint: A Human-Annotated Dataset for Hint Ranking and Generation: Dataset

 The crowdsourcing platform Amazon Mechanical Turk\footnote{\url{https://www.mturk.com/}} was then used to distribute the hint creation task among multiple workers.
 The instructions shown to crowdworkers asked them to create five hints for a question and its associated Wikipedia article.
-After generating the hints, the workers were asked to rank them on a scale from 1 to 5, with 1 being the most helpful in finding correct answers and 5 being the least helpful.
-Figure~\ref{fig:mturk_interface} in Appendix~\ref{apx:appendix} displays the annotators' interface for hint generation while Figures~\ref{fig:mturk_summary}, \ref{fig:mturk_detailed}, and \ref{fig:mturk_examples} provide additional views of the summarized instructions, detailed instructions, and the provided examples, respectively, to further assist the crowdworkers.
-Each data submission was subsequently reviewed manually for quality and was either approved or rejected based on their assessment.
-Table~\ref{tbl:selection_criteria} in Appendix~\ref{apx:appendix} shows the detailed criteria used for the selection process.
-The most common reasons for rejection were hints that directly revealed the answers (answer leakage) and hints that were single words instead of complete sentences.
-Among the 2,788 submissions reviewed, 1,788 were rejected and 1,000 were accepted.
-We prepared several attributes to be included for each question, answer, and hint, as shown in Tables~\ref{tbl:question_attributes}, \ref{tbl:answer_attributes}, and \ref{tbl:hint_attributes} in Appendix~\ref{apx:appendix}.
-We discuss some of them in Section~\ref{s:evaluation_method}.
-Finally, we divided the questions and hints into train and test subsets.
-The train subset includes 4,500 hints for 900 questions, while the test subset contains 500 hints for 100 questions.
-Tables~\ref{tbl:hint_dataset1}, \ref{tbl:hint_dataset2}, \ref{tbl:hint_dataset3}, and \ref{tbl:hint_dataset4} in Appendix~\ref{apx:appendix} show few examples of hints taken from the \datasetname dataset.
+After generating the hints, the same workers were asked to rank them on a scale from 1 to 5, with 1 being the most helpful in finding correct answers and 5 being the least helpful.
+Figure~\ref{fig:mturk_interface} displays the annotators' interface for hint generation while Figure~\ref{fig:mturk_detailed} provides detailed instructions to further assist the crowdworkers.